nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/cli/dep-graph.md

 ### host

-Bind the dep graph server to a specific ip address.
+Bind the dependency graph server to a specific ip address.

 ### port

-Bind the dep graph server to a specific port.
+Bind the dependecy graph server to a specific port.

 ### version